Mte90/django-clickify/README.md

 - **Click Tracking**: Logs every click on a tracked link, including IP address, user agent, and timestamp.
 - **Geolocation**: Automatically enriches click logs with the country and city of the request's IP address via a web API.
-- **Rate Limiting**: Prevents abuse by limiting the number of clicks per IP address in a given timeframe.
+- **Rate Limiting**: Prevents abuse by limiting the number of clicks per IP address in a given timeframe (can be disabled).
 - **IP Filtering**: Easily configure allowlists and blocklists for IP addresses.
 - **Django Admin Integration**: Create and manage your tracked links directly in the Django admin.
 - **Flexible Usage**: Provides both a simple template tag for traditional Django templates and a DRF API view for headless/JavaScript applications.